 How many animals can be enrolled from a single household?

 While there is no set limit to the number of animals that the program can support in a single household, CHOW is a service provided only for the owned pets of a qualifying family.
 It is not intended to feed stray or community pets.
-Additionally, all pets in the household must be spayed or neutered.

 What type/brand of food is provided?